 Welcome!

-Rooted in the One Health concept, my work combines field studies, experiments in aquaria and outdoor mesocosms, and statistical modeling with these three objectives:
+My research combines field studies, experiments in aquaria and outdoor mesocosms, and statistical modeling with these three objectives with a One Health perspective:

-To develop biomarkers with ecological and veterinary relevance to assess the health status and pollutant load of tolerant species
+To develop biomarkers of ecological and veterinary relevance for assessing the health status and pollutant load of tolerant animal species

-To evaluate the ecological benefits and public health risks of using Nature-Based Solutions for water treatment and habitat restoration
+To apply this knowlege to evaluate the ecological benefits and public health risks of using Nature-Based Solutions for water treatment and habitat restoration

 Interested in learning more?